อาการถุงน้ำดีอักเสบ สาเหตุ การตรวจวินิจฉัย และการรักษาโรคถุงน้ำดีอักเสบ - Cholecystitis - Symotoms, Causes, Diagnosis and Treatment

 Cholecystitis

 Cholecystitis is inflammation of the gallbladder, a small organ beneath your liver.
-This pear-shaped organ contains and store bile, digestive fluid produced from liver, before it drain through the bile duct into the small intestine to digest fatty food.
+This pear-shaped organ contains and stores bile, a digestive fluid produced from the liver before it drains through the bile duct into the small intestine to digest fatty food.
 You may feel pain on the right side of the abdomen, below the right costal area as it is where the gallbladder is located.
-The inflammation, which usually leads to infection,mostly happens when the gallstones block the cystic duct (the tube that connect gallbladder to bile duct).
-Apart from gallstones, tumors, bile duct obstruction, some serious illness, and some infections are also the causes of the disease.
+The inflammation, which usually leads to infection, mostly happens when the gallstones block the cystic duct (the tube that connects the gallbladder to the bile duct).
+Apart from gallstones, tumors, bile duct obstruction, some serious illnesses, and some infections are also the causes of the disease.

 Symptoms

 Pain on the right side of the abdomen where the gallbladder is located is one of the most common symptoms.
-You may also feel the pain in the center of abdomen and sometimes spreading to your right shoulder or back.
-Most of the patients may experience some fever, together with tenderness when the gallbladder was touched.
-Some people may experience other symptoms such as nausea, vomiting and fever as well.
+You may also feel the pain in the center of your abdomen sometimes spreading to your right shoulder or back.
+Most of the patients may experience some fever, together with tenderness when the gallbladder is touched.
+Some people may experience other symptoms such as nausea, vomiting, and fever as well.
 The symptoms tend to appear after a meal, especially the great consumption of fatty food.

 When to see the doctor